opensafely/documentation/Onboarding analysts.md

 ### Essential
 * **Stata**.
 OpenSAFELY currently supports Stata v16.1 for statistical analysis.
 We are not able to provide Stata training.
 You need to be able to perform all stages of the statistical analysis in Stata, including statistical models and graphic and tabular outputs.
-Support for R and other languages are planned.
+Support for R and other languages is planned.
 * **Git** The workflow is strongly integrated into Git/GitHub.
 At a minimum you need to be able to <!--(clone, branch, commit, push, pull)--> clone a remote git repository, create a branch to work on, commit changes to it, push those changes to the remote repository, and create a pull request.
 We are not able to provide foundational Git/GitHub training, though this start up guide points to resources and runs through a basic edit-commit-push-pull workflow.
 <!--We provide a simple tutorial for navigating the OpenSAFELY workflow.-->

 ### Desirable
 * **Python** The code to generate each study-specific dataset is written in Python.
 We provide easy-to-use Python functions to define your study population and study variables that are designed to be used and understood by anybody familiar with health research.
 However, some knowledge of Python may still be beneficial to create or modify existing functions.
-* **Docker** We use Docker containers so that you don't need to install Python on your local machine or worry about version dependencies.

 ## Set up git/GitHub

 OpenSAFELY uses [**GitHub**](https://github.com/) to store the code used to create and analyse the study data.
 It is based on [**git**](https://git-scm.com/), an industry-standard version control system that helps multiple contributors manage code effectively.
-The code (and its history of changes) can also published openly so that anybody can view it, comment on it, and suggest improvements.
+It also supports convenient publication of your code, so that anybody can view it, comment on it, and suggest improvements (we require that anyone who uses OpenSAFELY publish their code on publication of their papers).

 A good starting point for understanding version control in the context of scientific research has been written by The Turing Way collaborative.
 If you are completely new to these concepts or want to understand more then we suggest reading through their [chapter on version control](https://the-turing-way.netlify.app/reproducible-research/vcs.html).